 If you are suffering from emotional and mental disturbances, you need some sort of support to keep you distracted from any negative thoughts that might cross your mind.
 Medication does work well, but one of the most effective methods is adopting an emotional support animal.
-Think of it as your emotional support buddy!
+Don’t rush to the Google right away and search “How to adopt an emotional support dog” because we will be guiding you (later in the article) through each and every step.

 A support system offers you a solution to your mental disturbances, and this is where an ESA proves to come in handy.